Storytelling with Data — Deliverable 3.3

 Institutional perceptions (with age inset)

-Diverging stacked bars (negative / neutral / positive) for: Support for integration, Programmes address racism, Effectiveness on inclusion.
-Inset on the right shows a student-heavy age distribution (mode ≈ 20–21).
+Diverging stacked bars (negative / neutral / positive) for three questions: Support for integration, Programmes address racism, and Effectiveness on inclusion.
+On the right, a small inset shows the age distribution of respondents, concentrated in early adulthood.

 Institutional perceptions chart with age inset